-The Assistive Technology Initiative (ATI) facilitates accessible text production for current Mason students, faculty, and staff requiring equal access to university curriculum and related resources.
+The Assistive Technology Initiative facilitates accessible text production for current Mason students, faculty, and staff requiring equal access to university curriculum and related resources.

 Who We Serve

-- Students are referred through the Office of Disability Services.
+- Students are referred through Disability Services opens a new window.
 Please contact: 703-993-2474.

 - Faculty and staff are referred through the ADA Coordinator: Diversity, Equity, and Inclusion opens a new window.
 Please contact: 703-993-8730

 - Instructors who have a need for accessible text in their courses contact ATI directly.
 Please contact: email@example.com.

 - Mason LIFE Program opens a new window: Providing Mason LIFE students with accessible text(s) for their coursework.

 - New Student and Family Programs opens a new window: Providing accessible versions of the Orientation Guide, student handouts, and the yearly Mason Reads book for incoming freshmen.

 - Creative Services opens a new window: Providing assistance to ensure digital formats and online materials created in-house for the Mason community are accessible.